-ej. failure of the owner, director, or any employee to report a known or suspected incident of abuse or neglect to child protection authorities;

-$\frac{dk}{dt}$. revocation or non-renewal of a previous license issued by a state or federal provider;

-$e\underline{l}$. a substantial history of non-compliance with licensing statutes or standards, including but not limited to failure to take prompt action to correct deficiencies, repeated citations for the same deficiencies, or revocation or denial of any previous license issued by the department;

-$\pm \underline{m}$. failure to timely submit an application for renewal or required documentation or to timely pay required fees prior to the last day of the anniversary month;

-$\underline{\mathfrak{s}}\underline{\mathbf{n}}$. operating any unlicensed facility and/or program;

-ho. permit an individual with a justified (valid) finding of child+ abuse/neglect to be on the premises without being directly supervised by another paid employee of the facility, who has not disclosed that their name appears with a justified (valid) finding on the state central registry prior to a determination by the Risk Evaluation Panel or Division of Administrative Law that the individual does not pose a risk to children/youth/residents; or to knowingly permit an individual who has not disclosed that their name appears with a justified (valid) finding on the state central registry to be on the premises at any time, whether supervised or not supervised;

-ip. permit an individual, whether supervised or not supervised to be on the child residential premises with a ruling by the Risk Evaluation Panel that the individual poses a risk to children/youth/residents and the individual has not requested an appeal hearing with DAL within the specified timeframe; by the or nolo contendere to, any offense included in R.S.
+- \underline{ei} . failure of the owner, director, or any employee to report a known or suspected incident of abuse or neglect to child protection authorities; - $\frac{dj}{d}$. revocation or non-renewal of a previous license issued by a state or federal provider; - ej. a substantial history of non-compliance with licensing statutes or standards, including but not limited to failure to take prompt action to correct deficiencies, repeated citations for the same deficiencies, or revocation or denial of any previous license issued by the department; - $\pm \underline{1}$. failure to timely submit an application for renewal or required documentation or to timely pay required fees prior to the last day of the anniversary month; - $g{\underline{m}}$. operating any unlicensed facility and/or program; - hm. permit an individual with a justified (valid) finding of child+ abuse/neglect to be on the premises without being directly supervised by another paid employee of the facility, who has not disclosed that their name appears with a justified (valid) finding on the state central registry prior to a determination by the Risk Evaluation Panel or Division of Administrative Law that the individual does not pose a risk to children/youth/residents; or to knowingly permit an individual who has not disclosed that their name appears with a justified (valid) finding on the state central registry to be on the premises at any time, whether supervised or not supervised; - $\pm \underline{o}$. permit an individual, whether supervised or not supervised to be on the child residential premises with a ruling by the Risk Evaluation Panel that the individual poses a risk to children/youth/residents and the individual has not requested an appeal hearing with DAL within the specified timeframe; by the or nolo contendere to, any offense included in R.S.
 15:587.1, R.S.
 14:2, R.S.
 15:541, or any offense involving a juvenile victim;

-$\dot{}$ jq. have a criminal background, as evidenced by the employment or ownership or continued employment or ownership of or by any individual (paid or unpaid staff) who has been convicted of, or pled guilty or nolo contendere to, any offense included in R.S.
+jp. have a criminal background, as evidenced by the employment or ownership or continued employment or ownership of or by any individual (paid or unpaid staff) who has been convicted of, or pled guilty or nolo contendere to, any offense included in R.S.
 15:587.1, or to any offense involving a juvenile victim;

-$k\underline{r}$. own a child residential business home and have been convicted of or have pled guilty or nolo contender to any crime in which an act of fraud or intent to defraud is an element of the offense;
+kq. own a child residential business home and have been convicted of or have pled guilty or nolo contender to any crime in which an act of fraud or intent to defraud is an element of the offense;

-$\pm \underline{s}$. have knowledge that a convicted sex offender is on the premises of the child care facility and fail to notify law enforcement and licensing management staff immediately upon receipt of such knowledge; or a. with respect to a partnership, each partner thereof;

-$m\underline{t}$. have knowledge that a convicted sex offender is physically present within 1,000 feet of the child care facility and fail to notify law enforcement immediately upon receipt of such knowledge.
+$\pm \underline{r}$. have knowledge that a convicted sex offender is on the premises of the child care facility and fail to notify law enforcement and licensing management staff immediately upon receipt of such knowledge;-or ms. have knowledge that a convicted sex offender is physically present within 1,000 feet of the child care facility and fail to notify law enforcement immediately upon receipt of such knowledge-; or t. have knowledge that a resident age 18 years or older has been convicted of, pled guilty, or nolo contendere to any offense listed in R.S.
+15:587.1. or to any offense involving a juvenile victim and allow the resident to remain on the premises of the residential home.

-32. If a license is revoked or not renewed or application denied or refused, a license may also be denied or refused to any affiliate of the licensee or applicant.-For the purpose of this section, "affiliate" means:
+32. If a license is revoked or not renewed or application denied or refused, a license may also be denied or refused to any affiliate of the licensee or applicant.
+For the purpose of this section, "affiliate" means: